JesusGautamah/athenas_lab/athenas_ai/README.md

 ## Discord Bot Commands

+The discord commands prefix can be changed in the .env file.
+The default prefix is !!

-- !start - shows the welcome message
+- dgpt!start - shows the welcome message
-- !help - shows the help message
+- dgpt!help - shows the help message
-- !login email:password - logs in the user
+- dgpt!login email:password - logs in the user.
+Remember to use private messages to register or login and share a server with right permissions with the bot to message it.
-- !register email:password - registers a new user
+- dgpt!register email:password - registers a new user, email is not verfied yet, so you can use any email, the password is encrypted with bcrypt and stored in the database with salt.
-- !list - lists the user created chatbots
+- dgpt!list - lists the user created chatbots
-- !sl_chat CHAT TITLE - starts a chat with the chatbot with the given title
+- dgpt!sl_chat CHAT TITLE - starts a chat with the chatbot with the given title
-- !new_chat CHAT TITLE - creates a new chatbot with the given title
+- dgpt!new_chat CHAT TITLE - creates a new chatbot with the given title
-- !ask TEXT - sends a text to the chatbot
-- !connect - connects the chat bot to the current channel
-- !disconnect - disconnects the chat bot from the current channel
-- !speak TEXT - sends a text to the chatbot and gets the response in voice
+- dgpt!ask TEXT - sends a text to the chatbot

 ## Telegram Bot Commands

 - /start - shows the welcome message
 - /help - shows the help message
-- login/email:password - logs in the user
+- login/email:password - logs in the user.
+Remember to use private messages to register or login.
-- register/email:password - registers a new user
+- register/email:password - registers a new user, email is not verfied yet, so you can use any email, the password is encrypted with bcrypt and stored in the database with salt.
+Remember to use private messages to register or login.
 - list - lists the user created chatbots
 - sl_chat/CHAT TITLE - starts a chat with the chatbot with the given title
 - new_chat/CHAT TITLE - creates a new chatbot with the given title
 - TEXT - sends a text to the chatbot
 - VOICE_MESSAGE or AUDIO FILE - sends a voice message to the chatbot and returns the response in voice

+## Recommended Actions runner

+You can run Github Actions workflows locally using [act](https://github.com/nektos/act)

+We recommend Act installation to run Github Actions workflows locally as we use it to deploy the bot in a server via ssh.

 ## Contributing